Bilpapster/stream-DaQ/README.md

 pip install -r requirements.txt
 ```

-The following three commands are required only the *first* time you run the code.
+The above three commands are required only the *first* time you run the code.
 For every next run, simply activate
 the conda environment `daq`:
 ```bash
 conda activate daq